 I totally have been adoring Khaled Hosseini and Gillian Flynn‘s writing for a while now.

-Update: I literally fan-girled when I met Markus Zusak, Cassandra Clare, Holly Black et al. Read more about it here!
+Update: I literally fan-girled when I met Markus Zusak, Cassandra Clare, Holly Black et al in real life.
+Read more about it here!

 Very Excited For This Release More Than All The Others: